 The first thing to consider before building a cold frame is location, location, location.
 A shady spot won't produce enough sun to keep plants warm, so choose a spot that receives an ample amount of sunlight each day.
 A south-facing wall works the best.

-The next step for the success of a cold frame requires butting it up against an existing structure: your home, garage, out building, or solid fence will do nicely.
+Pick a place where it butts against an existing structure: your home, garage, outbuilding, or solid fence will do nicely.
 Obviously, a heated home will give added warmth to the cold frame, but other buildings will work, also.
 By placing the cold frame in front of a building you're providing protection from winds and the elements to some degree.

 Next on the list of must haves for an ideal location is a site with good drainage.
 It will do little good if the plants sitting inside the cold frame are stuck with their feet in water all winter.
 They will not survive in wet conditions.
 The ideal spot would be slightly sloped to allow for water to flow away from the cold frame.
 You may consider building a slope yourself.
 For added insulation, set the cold frame into the earth just a bit.

 If you opt for a wood frame, make sure the wood will not decompose.
 Cypress or cedar are good choices for the wood frame.
-Keep one thing in mind as you build your cold frame: do not make it so wide that you cannot easily reach the plants at the back, especially if you're growing vegetables in the cold frame.
+Do not make the frame so wide that you cannot easily reach the plants at the back, especially if you're growing vegetables in the cold frame.
 Three to four feet is the maximum width for most people to reach the back for weeding or harvesting.

 Two problems may arise in your cold frame, both from the weather.
 If you do not open the windows on sunny days, your plants could fry in the heat of the sun and the reflection of the glass windows.
 On the other hand, if a cold snap hits with freezing temperatures lingering, the plants may freeze.
 If in doubt, cover the entire cold frame in old blankets or burlap bags.
 Just be sure to uncover when the sun comes out to warm the cold frame again.